 Size.
 Dwelves stand just over 5 feet tall and your weight is 100 to 135 pounds.
 Your size is Medium.

 Speed.
 Your base walking speed is 30 feet.

 Darkvision.
 Accustomed to life underground or in twilit forests, you have superior vision in dark and dim conditions.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkenss, only shades of gray.

 Choose Stonecunning or Keen Senses.
 Make sure to choose whichever matches where the character grew up.
 See PHB for either race for details.

 Languages.
-You can speak and write Common.
-You can also speak Elvish or Dwarvish (depending where they were raised) and one other language.
+You can speak, read, and write Common.
+You can also speak, read, and write your choice of Elvish or Dwarvish (depending where you were raised) and one other language.